The Tips and Tricks to Perfect Pysanky Eggs

 First and foremost, you should consider the quality of the egg chosen.
 The shells should be smooth and without cracks, and there should be no "transparent" spots when held up to a light source as these spots can signify a weak shell.
 The best place to buy eggs is from a backyard farmer or at a farmers market.
 These eggs come from birds that have been fed the proper diet ensuring quality eggshells.

 At this point, the egg may be left whole—following old tradition—or hollowed out before creation.
 The danger of using a whole egg is that during decomposition of the inside, gasses may build up and the egg may burst.
-This not only ruins your pysanka and all your hard work, but it sure doesn't smell very good either!
+This not only ruins your pysanka and all your hard work, but it doesn't smell very good either.
 For our purpose, we consider an emptied chicken egg as our template.
-Plug the hole in the egg with a bit of beeswax, so dye will not enter when it is dunked!
+Plug the hole in the egg with a bit of beeswax, so dye will not enter when it is dunked.
 Use Ivory or Dawn dish soap to clean eggs—they are gentle cleansers.

 Dyeing the Egg

 Once you apply beeswax to an area, it will seal in the color underneath.
 Therefore, the beginning lines you draw on a white egg will stay white through the entire process.
 Each time an egg is dyed anew and more beeswax is added to that color, the new color is sealed.
 With this manner of dyeing and waxing, you are able to build a pattern.